 2. Niche targeting

 B2B customers usually go after small market segments.
-B2C has its micro-markets, too, but most B2B companies have a smaller universe of potential buyers (hence why account-based marketing is so attractive to companies that target a few dozen or hundred prospects.)
+B2C has its micro-markets, too, but most B2B companies have a smaller universe of potential buyers (hence why account-based marketing is so attractive to companies that target a few dozen or hundred prospects or why buyer intelligence is critical).

 For Nike and others, they need to market the same product in two ways: